andreev-nikita/ampero-control/README.md

 1. Click the green "Code" button.
 2. Select "Download ZIP".
-3. Unzip the download file.
+3. Unzip the downloaded file.
 4. Rename the root folder to "Ampero Control"
 5. Follow this [guide](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts) to install the script.
 6. Connect your device to the copmuter.